ByteriX/BxTextField/README.md

 # BxTextField

-This component awalable putting phone number, url or email address, credit card with comfortable format.
+This component available put formatted text, for example: phone number, url or email address, credit card with comfortable format.
+Also you can use other features what we have in `UITextField` whitout issues from Apple.

 ## Gif demo